hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ## Custom metadata

-If necessary to include metadata like key/value pairs, multiple page level statuses, or other structured content, custom metadata can be passed to the component via the `customMetadata` property in Figma.
+If necessary to include metadata like key/value pairs, multiple page-level statuses, or other structured content, custom metadata can be passed to the component via the `customMetadata` property in Figma.

 ![Page Header custom metadata](/assets/components/page-header/page-header-custom-metadata-example.png =700x*)